pylight/dotfiles/README.md

 * conky (~/.conkyrc)
 * urxvt (~/.Xdefaults)
 * optional: vim (~/.vimrc and ~/.vim) - added as submodule from my [vim-repo](https://github.com/pylight/vimrc)
+* optional: zsh (creates ~/.zshrc and ~/.oh-my-zsh symlink to the submodules folder)

 Make sure these files aren't availiable yet, otherwise they will be skipped with a warning.
 If you don't need a config, just comment out the respective createSym-statement in install.sh.
 You might also take a short look at the config files to find out more about dependencies and shortcuts.